Do You Want to Dance: Bette Midler version

 Bette Midler included the song—with the original title restored, "Do You Want to Dance"—on her 1972 debut album The Divine Miss M as its opening track.
 In contrast to the Bobby Freeman, Cliff Richard, and Beach Boys versions, which are uptempo rock and roll songs, Midler slowed the tempo of the song down to a soulful sultry-sounding ballad.
-Midler's version was her first single release, reaching #17 on the Billboard Hot 100 chart in early 1973 and the top 10 of the Go-Set National Charts in Australia during April 1973.
-The song was #76 on Billboard Year-End Hot 100 singles of 1973.
+Midler's version was her first single release, reaching No. 17 on the Billboard Hot 100 chart in early 1973 and the top 10 of the Go-Set National Charts in Australia during April 1973.
+The song was No. 76 on Billboard Year-End Hot 100 singles of 1973.

 In 1985, Ula Hedwig, a Bette Midler-soundalike and former backup singer, sang the song emulating Bette Midler's version for a Mercury Sable television commercial after Midler refused to sing in the commercial herself.
 Midler sued Ford Motor Company in response in the now-memorable case Midler v.
 Ford Motor Co. in which she argued that utilizing a voice impersonator without her permission constituted appropriation of her personality rights.
 The Ninth Circuit Court of Appeals ruled in favor of Midler and made Ford pull the advertisement.